omerule/knoper/README.md

 This is the first version tested on a small ActiveDirectory.

 To run the script on Linux you need to make it executable first with chmod +x {scriptname}.
 Then and open the script with a texteditor and adjust the values of the fields with {} and save the file.
 You can run it with ./{scriptname} if there are no errors, the Neo4j GraphDB is filled.
 Now you can go to the graph database with http://localhost:7474.
-And query MATCH x=()-[:memberof]->() RETURN x LIMIT 30;.
+And query MATCH x=()-[:member]->() RETURN x LIMIT 30;.